daniel-munro/covid19scientists/site/content/about/_index.md

 **I want to edit my response or remove my information from the database—how do I do this?**\
 After completing the intake form, you should receive an email confirmation from Google Forms.
 This email includes an “Edit Response” button that allows you to amend your submission.

-**How else can I help?**\
-If you have Personal Protective Equipment (PPE) to donate, we highly suggest visiting https://getusppe.org.
-There are also volunteering opportunities available through https://crowdfightcovid19.org/ that we suggest checking out.

-**Any other questions/concerns?**\
-Please contact us at [COVID19SciVolunteers@gmail.com](mailto:COVID19SciVolunteers@gmail.com) for additional issues not addressed in the FAQ section.

-**COVID-19 National Scientist Volunteer Database Coordination Team roster**
-- Michael F. Wells, PhD / Postdoctoral Fellow / Broad Institute & Harvard University
-- Kevin Schallert / Chambre LP
-- Crystal Lantz, PhD / Postdoctoral Fellow / University of Maryland
-- Sasha Luks-Morgan / PhD Candidate / University of Utah